mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-GEM-v1.rst

       empty_run_numbers: "40"

-Lines 5 and 6 in this example set the vanadium and empty run numbers for PDF mode respectively.
+Lines 5 and 6 in this example set the vanadium and empty run numbers for PDF mode.
 Lines 8 and 9 set the vanadium and empty for Rietveld mode.

 Example